 The Company's Articles of Association require each Director to retire every year at the Annual General Meeting and any Director may offer themselves for re-election by members.
 For more, see the Directors' report.
+Financial review Governance

 Summary of Board activities in 2022